 Let us help you through a hard time

 If your child has been the victim of bullying at school or has been injured due to the careless or negligent actions of another person or entity, please seek legal assistance as soon as possible.
-At the SMA Law Group, we are ready to sit down and discuss the incident and whether or not you are eligible for compensation.
+At the SMT Legal, we are ready to sit down and discuss the incident and whether or not you are eligible for compensation.
 When you need a Pittsburgh personal injury attorney, you can contact us for a free consultation by calling at 1-888-976-2529.